thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 ### Minicolumn and Pruning Accounts

 Findings of narrower minicolumns, altered inhibitory surrounds, and reduced pruning map to DPM's branch retention and weakened lateral gating, giving a histological anchor to the architecture.
+However, ongoing collateral formation and atypical stabilization of synapses throughout life also contribute to the distributed topology, extending these structural features beyond early developmental periods.

 In short, DPM is not a rival to these accounts; it is a structural bridge.
-It explains how differences in pruning, inhibition, and channel dynamics manifest as distributed pathway behavior, from which the phenomenology (higher resolution, overload, creativity, replay) follows naturally.
+It explains how differences in pruning, ongoing synaptogenesis, inhibition, and channel dynamics manifest as distributed pathway behavior, from which the phenomenology (higher resolution, overload, creativity, replay) follows naturally.

 ---